 As with all things data-based, there are various ways to approach this.
 Calculating the speed at which the language landscape has changed over the past century for example, will likely produce different results in terms of the fastest growing languages than calculating it over the past 20 years.

-Of course, there are regional variations at play.
+Of course, there are various factors and implications at play, including immigration, globalization, religion, and more.
 For example, Spanish is increasingly important in the United States because of localised migration patterns between Latin America and the States.
 But does that mean that the Spanish language is growing or simply that Spanish speakers are moving from one location to another?

 I’m going to pick all of this apart below and look at growing languages from a couple of different perspectives.
 The aim is, hopefully, to uncover a single winner that we can crown the world’s fastest growing language.
 Shall we get started?

 The Earth’s population is increasing at an annual rate of 1.1%, according to data from the World Bank.
-It reached 7.8 billion in 2020.
+It reached 8 billion this 2023.

 That growth rate has been slowing for many years, declining steadily from 2.1% in 1970 to the current rate of 1.1%.
 However, the population continues to increase, albeit at a slower pace.